dotnet/csharpstandard/standard/statements.md

 > *Example*: An empty statement can be used when writing a `while` statement with a null body:
 >
-> <!-- IncompleteExample: {template:"standalone-console", name:"EmptyStatement1", replaceEllipsis:true, expectedWarnings:["CS8321]} -->
+> <!-- Example: {template:"standalone-console-without-using", name:"EmptyStatement1", replaceEllipsis:true, customEllipsisReplacements: ["return true;"], expectedWarnings:["CS8321"]} -->
 > ```csharp
 > bool ProcessMessage() {...}
 > void ProcessMessages()